 How much higher?
 Results reported from three different heat pump conversion programs run by the New York State Energy Research Development Agency (NYSERDA) and the Massachusetts Clean Energy Center (MCEC) confirm that the cost of the work would run $20,000-$25,000 for a whole house conversion to heat pumps.
 While there are currently subsidies for electric conversion, the installation costs now probably exceed those reported because: 1) they were based on installations from several years ago, before the cost of heating equipment and labor increased significantly.
 2) they were for small homes.
 3) they only covered the heating system, and not the additional cost of converting water heaters and stoves, which will also be required.

 Moreover, converting to heat pumps is no simple thing.
 Imagine what happens if your unit fails during extremely cold weather, and all of this needs to be done?
 Now consider that NY already has some of the highest electric rates in the country and are projected to go even higher.

 Who will this hurt the most?

 We need to ensure that the path to zero emissions doesn’t leave those least able to pay behind.
-The CLCPA purports to be focused on the interests of everyday families, but the reality is less reassuring.
 Wealthy residents have the means to pay new taxes and cover pricy system conversions.
-Some lower-income households may receive subsidies for updates.
+Many lower-income households will receive subsidies.
 But a considerable number of working and middle-class families will have to shoulder the cost of this law.

 In “California’s Natural Gas Bans Are Drawing Fire from Black and Latino Leaders,” which appeared in Forbes last December, energy reporter Robert Bryce describes problems that CA’s version of electrify everything is creating among traditionally disadvantaged groups.